component-network/viewscript-server/README.md

 </details>
 ```

 The "curly braces" in a slot's content have no special meaning in ViewScript.
 They are just stylized placeholder text for these examples.
-Whatever value is provided for a slot's content will be shown only if no value is provided to the component via its settings, attributes, or child nodes.
+ViewScript will render the value provided for a slot's content only if no value is provided to the component via its settings, attributes, or child nodes.

 `components/pages/index/settings.yaml`